ai-driven-office/language-is-the-prompt/README.md

 ## 📰 News

 - **2025.12.04** 🚀 - We released ***AutoCodeBench-V2***, built on the original dataset and iteratively refined through top proprietary models and a sandbox to produce 1,000 higher-quality problems!
 The **leaderboard and evaluation tutorial** are available in [AutoCodeBench-V2](./AutoCodeBench-V2/)!
 - **2025.12.04** 📚 - We released ***AutoCodeInstruct***, a large-scale multilingual dataset equipped with golden answers distilled from DeepSeek-V3-0324, and filtered using Qwen2.5-Coder-7B/32B-Instruct to create two versions suitable for RL and SFT training!
 The dataset is available at [autocodeinstruct_v3answer_qwen32b.jsonl](https://huggingface.co/datasets/tencent/AutoCodeBenchmark/blob/main/autocodeinstruct_v3answer_qwen32b.jsonl) and [autocodeinstruct_v3answer_qwen7b.jsonl](https://huggingface.co/datasets/tencent/AutoCodeBenchmark/blob/main/autocodeinstruct_v3answer_qwen7b.jsonl).
-Experimental details can be found in the [paper](https://openreview.net/pdf?id=fN0MED2Idq).
+Experimental results can be found in the AutoCodeInstruct section below.
 - **2025.08.15** 🎉 - We released AutoCodeGen, AutoCodeBench series, and Multi-lingual Sandbox!
 - **2025.08.13** 📄 - We published our [arXiv paper](https://arxiv.org/abs/2411.02906)!